INTRODUCTION

 There are several principles of Wellness.
 Such principles include:

-• Wellness has a holistic approach where the focus is more on the development of a person’s body mind and spirit.
+- Wellness has a holistic approach where the focus is more on the development of a person’s body, mind, and spirit.
 This principle focuses less on the bodily symptoms and emphasis on the person being ‘well’ in all aspects of life.

 Part 3:Outline the disability -Type II Diabetes – including the statistical incidence within the Australian population.
 Define the basic pathophysiology of Diabetes.

-In the type II diabetes, the body makes insulin but in most cases, either the pancreas is unable to make enough insulin or the insulin made is not used well enough.
+In type II diabetes, the body makes insulin, but in most cases, either the pancreas is unable to make enough insulin or the insulin made is not used well enough.
 Type II diabetes is also called insulin resistance.
-This condition does not allow the sugar to get into the cells but instead gets stored in the blood and this causes many disabilities.
-Such conditions affect the nerves and small blood vessels in the eyes, kidney and the heart which can cause heart attack and stroke.
-This condition also results in more urination and thus a loss of fluids from the body.
-In such a situation if the person does not take enough fluids, the person can slip into what is called a diabetic coma (webmd.com, 2014).
+This condition does not allow the sugar to get into the cells but instead gets stored in the blood, and this causes many disabilities.

-In Australia, it is estimated that 280 people get diabetes every day.
-The last survey conducted in Australia claimed that 956,000 Australians have type II diabetes.
-This number is estimated to reach 3.3 million by 2031 given the present rate of diabetes growth.
 Research into Type II diabetes in Australia shows that indigenous Australians are three times more prone to develop type II diabetes when compared with non-Indigenous Australians.
-Researches also show that more than 2 million Australians have developed pre-diabetes symptoms and is more than likely to develop the disease.
-Proper and timely treatment can prevent more than half of the pre-diabetes patients from developing diabetes in Australia (Diabetesaustralia.com.au, 2014).
+Researches also show that more than 2 million Australians have developed pre-diabetes symptoms and are more than likely to develop the disease.

 Part 4: Writing a Learning Program: